Seth Curry: Liberty

 After high school, Curry chose to attend Liberty University.
 In his freshman season at Liberty, he led all freshmen nationally in average points per game scored with 20.2 a game.
 Curry broke the Big South Conference single-season scoring record for a freshman.
 He wore the jersey number 30 at Liberty, the same number his father and older brother wore in their careers.

 Duke

 Curry transferred from Liberty University to Duke after the 2008–09 season.
-Per transfer rules, Curry sat out the 2009–10 basketball season.
+Per NCAA transfer rules in place at the time, Curry sat out the 2009–10 basketball season.
 At Duke, he also chose to wear his family number 30.

 As a redshirt sophomore, Curry was named a starter after a toe injury sidelined Kyrie Irving.
-In a game against Miami (Ohio), Curry led the team with 17 points on 57% shooting.
+In a game against Miami (OH), Curry led the team with 17 points on 57% shooting.
 He scored a season high 22 points against North Carolina on February 9, 2011.
 On December 29, 2012, he scored a career-high 31 against Santa Clara.
-At the end of his senior year, Curry was named to the All-ACC first team and was named a second team All-American by Sporting News.
+At the end of his senior year, Curry was named to the All-ACC first team and was named a second team All-American by The Sporting News.